Welcome to the Oldest Street in the USA

 There’s a charming brick street just off the Plaza de la Constitucion in St. Augustine’s Historic District.

-You’ll also find historic places and museums.
+You’ll also find historic places and museums on the street.
 The Spanish Military Hospital Museum informs visitors of the early medical practices of the Spanish.
 The General Kirby House is home to the St. Augustine Historical Society.
-The Father O’Reilly House Museum, one of the oldest structures in St. Augustine, was purchased in 1785 by Father Miguel O’Reilly, by an Irish priest in the service of the Spanish Crown.
-Today the museum focuses on the history of the house, the Catholic tradition and the story of the Sisters of St. Joseph who preserve and maintain the museum.
+The Father O’Reilly House Museum, one of the oldest structures in St. Augustine, was purchased in 1785 by Father Miguel O’Reilly, an Irish priest in the service of the Spanish Crown.
+Today, the museum focuses on the history of the house, the Catholic tradition, and the story of the Sisters of St. Joseph who preserve and maintain the museum.